16 Surface Water Quality

 Screening/Guidance Levels – Nonenforceable values that usually represent a de minimus risk and can be used to determine if further action may be necessary.
 Example: USEPA regional screening levels, action-levels.

 At the time of publication, there were no national surface water values for PFAS in the U.S., and only a handful of states have addressed PFAS in surface water; a more recently updated summary of values is available on the fact sheets page.
 Many of the challenges or obstacles to developing surface water criteria are the same as for groundwater, including the large number of individual PFAS, many of which lack toxicity and published physical and chemical properties data.
 In addition, surface water is used in a greater number of ways than groundwater, representing potential direct exposure routes through dermal contact and water ingestion, and indirect exposure through consumption of fish and shellfish.
 On October 18, 2021, the USEPA announced its PFAS Strategic Roadmap (USEPA 2021).
-The Roadmap includes actions that are planned to be undertaken by USEPA.
-These planned actions include publishing final recommended ambient water quality criteria for aquatic life (expected Winter 2022) and human health (expected Fall 2024), and increasing the availability of data on PFAS in fish tissue (expected Summer 2022) that can be used to finalize the list of PFAS for establishing fish advisories (expected Spring 2023).
+The roadmap includes actions that are planned to be undertaken by USEPA.
+Under this roadmap, USEPA published draft recommended ambient water quality criteria for aquatic life in June 2022 for PFOA and PFOS (USEPA 2022).
+USEPA also issues health advisories for PFOA and PFOS in June 2022 (USEPA 2022, 2022) and surface water quality criteria for the protection of human health are expected in Fall 2024.
+In addition, USEPA is increasing the availability of data on PFAS in fish tissue that can be used to finalize the list of PFAS for establishing fish advisories.